We all have personal rules and beliefs about how the world works. They shape how we think about ourselves, other people, and our purpose in the world.

 5. They shape how other people respond to us – I’ve a close friend who is very attuned to when I am operating from a place of faulty or irrational thinking.
 Whilst I don’t always appreciate it being pointed out, they are often very accurate.
 Are people telling you that you are looking at a situation the wrong way?
 Perhaps there is some truth to what they are saying.
 Perhaps they’ve identified some faulty thinking on your part.

 In addition to paying attention to how you talk, think, behave and choose, the other big way to better understand your personal rules and beliefs is to be an avid reader and learner.
 I strongly encourage anyone who feels stuck in their life to read books about human nature and behaviour.
 There are literally hundreds of thousands of books you could start with.
 Here is as good a starting point as any – https://www.mindovermood.com/

 Consider also meditation.
 In mindfulness meditation specifically, you practice the art of noticing the rise and disappearance of different thoughts, feelings, sensations and beliefs.
 Many people come to better understand their internal world in the process.
 Start with an app (e.g. Smiling Mind – https://www.smilingmind.com.au/).

 What do I do if I think I have identified some unhelpful personal rules and assumptions?

-If you think you have identified some personal rules and assumptions that are holding you back, then you are already well down the path of addressing them.
+If you think you have identified some personal rules and assumptions that are holding you back (some people call them limiting beliefs), then you are already well down the path of addressing them.
 Even admitting to the possibility that your beliefs are holding you back is a big step.
 Take a moment to be compassionate towards yourself for being open enough to entertaining the idea.
 Compassion means acknowledging that it is totally normal to hold self-defeating beliefs and reminding yourself that you are capable of addressing them.